-5.4.1 Attaching the sensor to the Torsiomed®
+5.5.2 Attaching the sensor to the Torsiomed® (available until the end of 2018!)

 The sensor is attached to the left outer edge of the lower plate of the pre-installed fastening device.

 Aligning the sensor:

 Please ensure that the sensor is aligned correctly.
 The text on the cable sensor must point upwards, towards the standing platform.
 The x-axis should be aligned from left to right, latero-lateral to the standing platform.
 The y-axis should be aligned from front to back, anterior-posterior to the standing platform.
 The axis paths are displayed on the sensor and in the measurement graphics shown on the screen.
 If the axes are aligned incorrectly, the measurements will be assigned to the wrong coordinates or they may be distorted.
 Alternatively, you can also manually alter the axis alignment in the individual measurements in the "Sensors" section - (see section 7.1.6).